nathancarter/weblurch/doc/plan.md

 you use them, you provide a link back to that site.
 When my apps are further along in production, such a link should be provided somewhere on the site where it makes sense to do so.

+Someday, when regular, automated testing becomes important, have a server do a nightly git pull of the latest version.
+Once that's working, have it run a shell script that does the following.
+ * Back up the old HTML version of the test suite output.
+ * Run the test suite.
+ * Email the developers if and only if the new output differs from the old in an important way (i.e., not just timings, but results).